Pratik Parekh

 Unify data ingestion and governance with Observability Pipelines

 By adding support for metrics, Datadog Observability Pipelines provides a unified system for governing your telemetry data.
-Teams can consolidate tooling by managing both logs and metrics data using the same interface, processors, and governance logic.
-This approach reduces tool fragmentation, ensures consistent tagging policies, and helps control the scale and cost of observability data.
+Teams can consolidate tooling by managing both logs and metrics data while using the same interface, processors, and governance logic.
+This approach reduces tool fragmentation, helps ensure consistent tagging policies, and helps control the scale and cost of observability data.
+To learn more about configuring metric pipelines, read the Observability Pipelines documentation.

-To learn more about configuring metric pipelines, visit the Observability Pipelines documentation.
-If you’re new to Datadog, sign up for a 14-day free trial.
+If you’re new to Datadog, you can sign up for a 14-day free trial to get started.